marramtommot/tmdbz/README.md

 - typed responses for the main read-only endpoints
 - grouped endpoint families instead of a flat method list
 - backward-compatible exports in `src/root.zig`
+- static metadata such as configuration, certifications, and genre lists is cached in-memory on the client; if those endpoints look temporarily out of sync with TMDb, cached static data is the likely reason

 ## Non-Goals For Now